palcodes/my-fav-resources/README.md

 # my-fav-resources
-I find this stuff really helpful, & purpose of this repo, is to point beginners directly to a great collection of varied resources.
+I find this stuff really helpful, & purpose of this repo, is to point fellow peeps directly to a great collection of varied resources.

 #### Here goes